These are the places we recommend:

 Los Caireles is situated in Arriate, at 6 km from Ronda.
 This pleasant village on the way to the more touristic Setenil welcomes few tourists which gives it a quiet more authentic feel.
 Two brothers and good friends since years, Manolo and Roberto run Los Caireles and they literally know the whole village.
 Young and old come and go here.

-These are the places they recommend in their village and beyond:
+These are the other places they recommend in their village and beyond:

 Taberna Manolo, Plaza de la Constitucion 21